drovani/rovaninet-posts/about.md

 June 2021 to August 2023

 :::aside{.lead}
-The Maze Group is a consulting agency focused on solutions for e-commerce, digital marketing, content strategies, and private equity acquisitions.
+The Maze Group is a consulting agency focused on solutions for Salesforce and Shopify e-commerce, digital marketing, content strategies, and private equity acquisitions.
 :::

+At Maze, I was frequently the second person at the company to speak to prospective clients, accompanying the Account Executive.
+I would meet and engage with C-Level stakeholders, directors charged with implementing strategy, and the individual contributors that would be deep in the proposed solutions.

 Projects while at _The Maze Group_